Fwang36/nextjstest/README.md

 5. Current release is set to "aldenRelease" inside of the client, server, and next configs.
 This release value never works anymore, so should not map.

-6. Change the releases to something else and do a npm run build + npm run start, it should work next time you throw the error.
+6. Change the releases to something else and do a npm run build + npm run start, and it likely will work when you trigger a new error.
+If it doesn't work or if all frames do not map, you will need to try another release value.

 7. Change back to "aldenRelease" and it should break.